Characters: Yu Yu Hakusho Team Urameshi

 - Fusion Dance: In the sub, he's the same person in whatever form even though his true form is more ruthless.

-- Green Thumb: And he makes it awesome...and terrifying.
+- Green Thumb: He makes plant power awesome...and terrifying.

 - Good Is Not Soft: Kurama is an amicable person, genuinely kindhearted and willing to lend a helping hand.
 That still doesn't mean he's any less intimidating when angry, or that he would hesitate in the slightest to kill you.

-- Guile Hero: While he's an excellent fighter, his most dangerous weapon is his tremendously sharp mind.
+- Guile Hero: Though he's an excellent fighter, his most dangerous weapon is his tremendously sharp mind.
 And then he combines the two...

-- I Have Your Mother: Roto tries this to prevent him from fighting back, but Kurama prevents him from pressing the button that signals her execution.
+- I Have Your Wife: Roto tries this with his mother to prevent him from fighting back, but Kurama prevents him from pressing the button that signals her execution.
 Yomi uses the threat of killing his human mother, stepfather and stepbrother to force him to serve him.
-Shachi tries to use his brother as a hostage, but fails because his minion had pulled a Mook-Face Turn.
+Shachi tries to use his brother as a hostage, but fails because his minion pulls a Mook-Face Turn.

-- In Touch with His Feminine Side: A Bishonen whose very soft spoken, girly-looking, elegant as well as being the most sensitive to others emotions and able to 'read the atmosphere.'
+- In Touch with His Feminine Side: A Bishonen who's very soft spoken, girly-looking, elegant as well as being the most sensitive to others' emotions and able to "read the atmosphere."

 - Jack of All Stats: In his human form.

 - Kick Them While They Are Down: Happens to him during the Dark Tournament.
-After fighting the two matches consecutively, with the latter match draining him of his energy, Kurama passes out while still standing on his feet.
+After fighting two matches consecutively, with the latter match draining him of his energy, Kurama passes out while still standing on his feet.
 Enter Bakken, who's too cowardly to hold his own against a fit fighter, and who is angry at Kurama's prior winnings.
-He mercilessly attacks Kurama while he is unconscious, stopping only when Yusuke threatens to throw away the entire tournament and save Kurama by launching his Spirit Gun attack at him.
+He mercilessly attacks Kurama while he is unconscious, stopping only when Yusuke threatens to shoot him in the back with his Spirit Gun.

 - The Kirk: He's perfectly level-headed until his Berserk Buttons are pushed, and often works to keep the group working smoothly together.